 You need to consider all of the parties who could be impacted by or react to your communications: the public, media, stakeholders, funders and supporters, for example.

-Carry out a ‘risk assessment’ to identify potential flashpoints and establish a set of responses.
-For example, if you’re releasing a research paper that conflicts with or is critical of an established policy you will need to have your arguments established and be confident of your position.
+Carry out a ‘risk assessment’ to identify potential flashpoints and develop a set of responses.
+For example, if you’re releasing a research paper that conflicts with or is critical of an established policy you will need to have your arguments ready and be confident of your position.

 While you don’t want too many cooks, think broadly about who in your organisation you should involve.
 Your Q&A also needs to bear in mind the news agenda and the current political climate as these can change the context your communications appear in.

 Establish your key messages

 Deciding on your key messages will help you focus on the issues involved and the position you want to take.
 Use agreed terminology that both staff and service users are happy with and make sure everyone has a copy.

 When developing your messaging, consider your social media channels.
 Think about how they might be summarised in a tweet or a short post that could change their meaning or miss the point altogether.

 Develop materials with, not about, staff and service users